 Why Proofs Catch Restaurant Branding Errors Fast

 It should show whether the file is vector or a low-resolution image that should never have reached production.
 It should confirm spelling, tagline accuracy, logo version, and whether the patch still works at the final size.
-It should also reveal hidden issues like thin borders, tiny copy, or details that disappear when the design is scaled down.
+It should also reveal hidden issues like thin borders, tiny copy, uneven spacing, or details that disappear when the design is scaled down.

 A proof that looks "close enough" is usually the one that causes rework later.

 Manufacturers ask for clear source files because screenshots and social images are not reliable production assets.
 If the art is not ready, the proof is the place to find out before the run starts.
+In recent restaurant uniform projects I have reviewed, the biggest preventable delays came from missing vector files, uncertain patch placement, and teams approving a proof without checking the logo against the actual beanie color.

 Restaurant Logo Patch Beanies Digital Proof Checklist